Assault, disorderly conduct charges dismissed against Penobscot chief

 Charges against the chief’s two sons, Kirk Francis Jr., 27, of Westbrook and Tannar Francis, 25, of Farmington, and Robert Dana, 51, of Indian Island will go forward.
 All three men and the chief pleaded not guilty to the charges in May.

 Penobscot County Assistant District Attorney Benjamin Fowler, who is prosecuting the men, declined Tuesday to comment on the dismissal or the pending cases.
-Defense attorneys A.J.
-Greif of Bangor, who represents the Francis men, and Michael Hockenbury of Bangor, who represents Dana, also declined to comment.
+Michael Hockenbury of Bangor, who represents Dana, also declined to comment.

 The charges stemmed from a Jan.
 13 fracas in the parking lot of the Penobscot Pourhouse at 14 Larkin St. in Bangor, shortly after midnight, according to a previously published report.